 Those with an underlying white or silvery ventral (belly) area will probably remain black throughout their lives.

-The eyes vary in size and shape with each fish, some resembling smooth cones when viewed from above, while others protrude less and appear to be made up of a series of concentric circles that gradually get smaller, and finally, a rounded protuberant type which has the appearance of small balloons attached to the sides of the cheeks.
+The eyes vary in size and shape with each fish, some resembling smooth cones when viewed from above.
+In contrast, others protrude less and appear to be made up of a series of concentric circles that gradually get smaller, and finally, a rounded protuberant type, which has the appearance of small balloons attached to the sides of the cheeks.

 Being deep-bodied, they will suffer digestive problems if fed low-quality food with not enough vegetable matter and live food included in the diet.
 This typically shows up as buoyancy problems with the fish bouncing on the surface with an intestine full of gas.